NickMagidson/blog-starter-kit/_posts/use-effect.md

   console.log("Component mounted!");
 }, []);
 ```
 You probably noticed that empty array at the end.
-We'll get to that later
+We'll get to that later...